apache/allura/README.markdown

 ### TurboGears application server

-One of the modules we need for Subversion integration is not available in egg format, however the distribution copy will work fine.

-    (anvil)~$ sudo apt-get install python-svn
-    (anvil)~$ echo '/usr/lib/python2.6/dist-packages' >> ~/anvil/lib/python2.6/site-packages/setuptools.pth

-In order to initialize the forge database, you'll need to run the following:
+In order to initialize the Forge database, you'll need to run the following:

     (anvil)~/src/forge/Allura$ paster setup-app development.ini